 My first rule of advice to people who are unmotivated to run is simply this: just head out for 10 minutes.
 If after 10 minutes you simply aren’t feeling it, you can turn around.
 However, I often find that I get into a groove and go further than the 20 minutes that the out and back would have taken me on.

 The next thing is to push yourself to run consistently.
 I mark on my calendar days I plan to run and pencil in rest days.
-If I know I have a challenging week of work, I might pencil in three rest days right off the bat.
-That gives me some grace and I automatically know that on those really busy days, I don’t need to worry about running.
+If I know I have a challenging week of work; I might pencil in three rest days right off the bat.
+That gives me some grace, and I automatically know that I don’t need to worry about running on those really busy days.